ngzh-luke/muict-498prj-ictchat/README.md

 1. change working directory on terminal using `cd` command to where the project is saved.

-2. build Docker image by using command: `docker build -f Dockerfile.ui -t chatui .`
+2. build Docker image by using command: `docker build -f Dockerfile.ui -t chatui:v1 .`

-3. after build is success, run the frontend server by using command: `docker run --name chatui -it -p 8501:8501`
+3. after build is success, run the frontend server by using command: `docker run --name chatui -it -p 8501:8501 chatui:1`

 4. navigate to browser and visit chat UI via `127.0.0.1:8501` or `0.0.0.0:8501`

 ## Deployment (Backend)

-In this instructions, we will deploy our backend to a cloud linux instance by using NGINX as a web server.
+In this instructions, we will deploy our backend to a cloud linux instance by using [NGINX](https://www.nginx.com/) as a web server.

 ### Things to know before proceed